 Applications for WNY Schools: 2016-2017

 Western New York schools are eligible to apply for Arts Partners for Learning Creative Learning Programs.
+APL is currently only accepting applications from Wyoming County.
 Learn more about how to apply for the 2016-17 school year here.
 Applicants need to identify their preferred APL programs on the applications.
 Review program selections on the APL Programs page.

 Arts Partners for Learning (APL) currently works with 25 community partners who collectively offer about 50 educational programs to Western New York schools in 8 counties.
 View current program offerings visiting the APL Programs page.

 New York State Council of the Arts (NYSCA) Decentralization (DEC) Program Grant Opportunities

 The New York State Council on the Arts (NYSCA) Decentralization Program (DEC) accepts grant applications annually through one of four centralized locations based upon county of residence.
 If you or your organization are not already receiving NYSCA funding, and you provide arts education programming, you may be eligible to apply.

 There are DEC grant opportunities for artists and schools in our 8 counties.
 2016 details are being finalized.
 Click here for details.